pymedusa/MedusaInstaller/README.md

 # MedusaInstaller
 A Windows Installer for Medusa

+### **Please note:**
+By default, this installer provides the dependencies required to run Medusa.
-**NOTE:** This installer intentionally ignores any existing installations of Git or Python you might already have installed on your system.
-If you would prefer to use those versions, we recommend installing Medusa manually.
+If you have Git or Python already installed on your system, and you would prefer to use those versions,
+you may deselect the dependencies you already have and provide a path to the already-installed versions.

 Features
 --------